LuizFilipeM/Compilador/README.md

 This project are made with Python and a library for regular expressions.

 ### Arquives
-list_tok -> contains the output from lexical analyzer.
+list_tok.txt  -> contains the output from lexical analyzer.

-teste.py -> contains a source code to tests.
+teste.txt     -> contains a source code to tests.

 lex.py   -> contains the lexical analyzer.